For the walker wanting a fully guided and catered experience.

-- Transport from Tuatapere to begin your walk
+- Return transport from Tuatapere to begin your walk

-- A short helicopter flight to take you across Te Waewae Bay
+- A short helicopter flight across the Te Waewae Bay

-- Heli-pack your pack (max 15kg ) up the hill to Okaka on Day 1.
+- Heli-pack your pack (max 10kg) up the hill to Okaka on Day 1.
+(Days packs provided for Day 1)

-Note: On day 2 and 3 you have to carry your own pack
+- Note: On day 2 and 3 walkers carry their own pack

-- Fully catered with cooked breakfasts, packed lunches and 3 course dinners.
+- Fully catered with cooked breakfasts, packed lunches and three course dinners.

 52km over 3 days and 3 nights.
 For a printable version, please click here